toybox-rs/Toybox/README.md

 ## Projects

 - ``toybox`` - Contains core logic for games.
+- ``ctoybox`` - Contains OpenAI Gym environment bindings.
 - ``human_play`` - Contains a front-end for playing those games as a human.
+- ``breakout-web-play`` - Contains a web front-end for playing those games as a human.

 ## Mac Dev Setup Instructions
 * `brew install rustup`